 Sometimes kids have trouble falling asleep.
 Especially as they try to transition back into a more traditional sleep schedule for the school year.
 If you notice that this is happening on a regular basis, keep a sleep diary.
 This can help you uncover the causes of a child’s sleep problems.

 Check out the KnowYourOTCs site for more details on starting a sleep diary, especially if you are planning to talk to your child’s doctor about it.

 Important Reminder For All Parents

-NEVER give your child an over-the-counter (OTC) medicine to make them sleepy.
+Never give your child an over-the-counter (OTC) medicine to make them sleepy.
 Always read the label before giving your child an OTC medicine.
 OTC cold and flu medicines may contain diphenhydramine, which can cause drowsiness.
-It is important to only treat your child with the right OTC medicine for the symptoms they are presenting, not to aid in sleep.
+It is important to only treat your child with the right OTC medicine.
+Only treat the symptoms they are presenting, don’t use them to aid in sleep.